Pall00/midi-keyboard/README.md

 ### Piano

-The main component that provides a complete piano experience.
+The main component that provides a complete piano experience with controls.

 ```jsx
 <Piano